-The Canada Emergency Rent Subsidy (CERS) provides easy-to-access rent and mortgage support direct to eligible renters and property owners until June 2021 for qualifying organizations affected by COVID-19.
+The Canada Emergency Rent Subsidy (CERS) provides easy-to-access rent and mortgage support direct to eligible renters and property owners until June 2021.

 What is the Canada Emergency Rent Subsidy (CERS)?

 This financial support replaces the Canada Emergency Commercial Rent Assistance (CECRA) program.
-CERS helps businesses, charities, and non-profits that have suffered a revenue drop due to COVID-19, by subsidizing a percentage of their expenses, on a sliding scale, up to a maximum of 65 per cent of eligible expenses until June, 2021.
+CERS helps businesses, charities, and non-profits that have suffered a revenue drop due to COVID-19.
+It subsidizes a percentage of your expenses, on a sliding scale, up to a maximum of 65 per cent of eligible expenses until June, 2021.
 Hard-hit businesses subject to a lockdown could receive rent support of up to 90 per cent.

 Who is Eligible?